 - 2. Any entry requirements a student must meet before participating in a course or educational activity are stated in the overview as referred to in paragraph 1. - 3.
 Enrolment in education components is not required. - 4.
-The timetable is announced by way of communication on the portal of the academy no later than 3 weeks prior to the start of classes. - 5.
+The timetable is announced by way of communication on the portal no later than 3 weeks prior to the start of classes. - 5.
 Students who have registered for a course or educational activity must ensure that they meet the specific entry requirements.
-The overview in Article 12, paragraph 1, indicates the education components to which requirements apply for participation as well as the nature of these requirements.
+The overview in Article 16, paragraph 1, indicates the education components to which requirements apply for participation as well as the nature of these requirements.
+If the requirements concern compulsory attendance, students who are eligible for the Elite athletes scheme or the Student entrepreneur scheme can apply to meet this requirement in a parallel group or for exemption from this obligation (see also Article 12).